flecs-hub/flecs-lua/README.md

 components are (de-)serialized to- and from Lua, it is not designed to be used with LuaJIT where FFI is preferred.

-Components defined from the host with flecs-meta and from Lua are handled the same way and can be mixed in systems, queries, etc.
+Components defined from the host with the `meta` module and from Lua are handled the same way and can be mixed in systems, queries, etc.

 The script executed on init should be similar to the host's `main()`.